ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ## Errors

-Errors can be reported in ACME both at the HTTP layer and within challenge objects as defined in {{identifier-validation-challenges}.
+Errors can be reported in ACME both at the HTTP layer and within challenge objects as defined in {{identifier-validation-challenges}}.
 ACME servers can return responses with an HTTP error response code (4XX or 5XX).
 For example:  If the client submits a request using a method not allowed in this document, then the server MAY return status code 405 (Method Not Allowed).